-Description GNL Center will provide services to clients; men and women in recovery; provide individual or group therapy; relapse prevention strategies, pastoral counseling, recovery coaching and peer mentoring to individuals who are recovering from substance abuse disorders or for those who are in recovery.
+Description Target Date GNL Center will provide services to clients; men and women in recovery; provide individual or group therapy; relapse prevention strategies, pastoral counseling, recovery coaching and peer mentoring to individuals who are recovering from substance abuse disorders or for those who are in recovery.
 GNLCC will offer short term housing and case management for at least 20 men and women in recovery.
 Clients will report and exhibit increased overall improvements in physical, emotional, psychological and spiritual health.
-Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description 1326 Worcester Street, Indian Orchard; 640 Oak Street, Indian Orchard Planned Activities Outpatient services that provide stability and progress to those in recovery; group counseling, treatment planning, intervention, support, diagnosis assessment Estimate the number and type of families that will benefit from the proposed activities Location Description 1326 Worcester Street, Indian Orchard; 640 Oak Street, Indian Orchard Planned Activities Outpatient services that provide stability and progress to those in recovery; group counseling, treatment planning, intervention, support, and type of families that will benefit from the proposed activities Location Description 1326 Worcester Street, Indian Orchard; 640 Oak Street, Indian Orchard Planned Activities Outpatient services that provide stability and progress to those in recovery; group counseling, treatment planning, intervention, support, Planned Activities Outpatient services that provide stability and progress to those in recovery; group counseling, treatment planning, intervention, support, recovery; group counseling, treatment planning, intervention, support, diagnosis, assessment Project Name Cultural Education Program Target Area Local Target Area North End/Metro Center Goals Supported Community Development Needs Addressed Community Development Funding CDBG: \$5,000 Provide youths in an afterschool program providing library based and cultural services that will focus on the works, achievements and accomplishments of the Latin Americans.
+6/30/2020 Estimate the number and type of families that will benefit from the proposed activities 20 low income persons Location Description 1326 Worcester Street, Indian Orchard; 640 Oak Street, Indian Orchard Planned Activities Outpatient services that provide stability and progress to those in recovery; group counseling, treatment planning, intervention, support, diagnosis, assessment 14 Project Name Cultural Education Program Target Area Local Target Area North End/Metro Center Goals Supported Community Development Needs Addressed Community Development Funding CDBG: \$5,000 Description Provide youths in an afterschool program providing library based and cultural services that will focus on the works, achievements and accomplishments of the Latin Americans.
 The participants will have a better understanding of their culture which will provide an increase in their self-esteem.
-Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities Location Description Springfield Public Schools
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities 50 youths Location Description Springfield Public Schools